DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![console-output](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authorization-dashboard-404.png?raw=true)

 #### Restrict Access to Data Connections and Data Tables
-The Web Dashboard control allows an end-user to browse available data connection and data tables using the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder).
+The Web Dashboard control allows a user to browse available data connection and data tables using the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder).
 Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information based on authorization rules.

 ### 3.3.
 Query Builder

 The standalone [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) as well as the Query Builder integrated into the Report and Dashboard designers allows an end-user to browse a web application's data connections and the data tables available through those connections.
-In a web application that uses access control, you will to write code to restrict a user‚Äôs access to the available connections and data tables.
+In a web application that uses access control, you will to write code to restrict a userís access to the available connections and data tables.

 To restrict access to connection strings, implement a custom connection string provider: